Cloud-Foundations/keymaster/README.md

 * make
 * gcc

+In addition for linux you will also need:
+* pkg-config
+* libudev-dev

 For Windows (both gcc and gnu-make) use: [TDM-GCC (64 bit)](https://sourceforge.net/projects/tdm-gcc/).
 Recent windows builds fail  when using TDM-GCC 5.x.
 Successful builds are known with golang 1.16.X and gcc 10.X.

 #### Building